 My experience about intercultural adaptation and culture shocks in Finland might be the typical ones but would be interesting to share some of the stories and the analysis.

-Since I came here as a master student in the autumn of 2016, I have encountered culture shocks both from Finnish people and other international students with diverse backgrounds.
+Since I came here as a master student in the autumn of 2016 (See how I ended up in Finland from this post), I have encountered culture shocks both from Finnish people and other international students with diverse backgrounds.

-There are several different theories and models that describes the patterns of how people adapt and become socialised into foreign societies.
-It seems that my experiences could be somehow applied to W-curve-model by Gullahorn and Gullahorn.
+There are several different theories and models that describes the patterns of how people adapt and become socialised into foreign societies such as U-curve model.
+It seems that my experiences could be somehow applied to W-curve-model shown by Gullahorn and Gullahorn as below.